Liberty University Web Policy

 - Slide text should be kept to a minimum, e.g., text should contain event titles and pertinent information.
 If more information is needed, the slide must link to a text announcement or department webpage.

 - Slides must be easily legible.
 Slides that are not easily legible at the proper size or that use illegible fonts will not be approved.

 No passwords, usernames, student addresses, or student phone numbers may appear on any Liberty University website.

 News of deaths within the Liberty community will be appropriately communicated by the Campus Pastor’s Office and/or the President's office.

 See Liberty University’s Blog Policy.

-Liberty University provides RSS feeds for Liberty News Releases and Splash page announcements on its website.
+Liberty University provides RSS feeds for Liberty News Releases and myLU announcements on its website.

 In order to provide site visitors with disabilities access to all site content, all text must be provided on the web page, and not in image form.
 The assistive technologies used to read web pages cannot read text within images.